3rd place || 2020

 After a long discussion, we decided to take the offer.
 Now, I get three good meals daily, and I go to the mill every three days!
 Tyrone and I are now adopted brothers, and Mr. Jason is our kind, adopted father.
 We are very happy here, and the hope is that this happiness will never end.

 Suzie is ten years old and is homeschooled in Ohio with her four siblings.
-She is outgoing, plays soccer, and loves to do ballet and modern dance in her Christian dance company.
-She likes to read and write fantasy stories in her free time.
+She plays soccer, loves to do ballet and modern dance.
+She likes to read and write fantasy stories.